hydrogen602/hydrogen602.github.io/docs/index.markdown

 # layout: home
 ---

-# Jonathan's Notes on Varies Things
+# Jonathan's Notes on Various Things

 Things I've worked on and might be useful for others.